GoogleDistributedCloud/GDCBareMetal/README.md

 | abm-user-cluster-w2   | 10.200.0.6            | 🌟 Ready for use as worker for the user cluster         |
 |---------------------------------------------------------------------------------------------------------|
 ```
+## CICD
+Git and build containers on GDC may differ from normal GCP public where Cloud Build, CSR, SSR or SaaS providers like ADO, Github Actions are used.
+Essentially anything that can be containerized or have a CRD developed around can be used for git storage and build systems

 # Design Issues
 ## DI01: Meta Monitoring Stack